Lextran: Route Frequency

 Mainlines are considered to be Routes 1 – 13.
 These routes operate from a 5:00 am departure until the midnight arrival at the Downtown Transit Center.
 Mainlines run every 35 minutes, some mainlines with lower ridership will reduce frequency during the day to only once every 70 minutes.
 On August 10, 2021, Lextran announced a Temporary Weekday Service Reduction on Six Routes which affected several mainline routes.
 All mainlines are bi-directional until the 9:20 pm departure where some routes become combined routes with a nearby line, with one traveling outbound and the other inbound.
 Routes on Saturdays have reduced frequency with only once per hour frequency.
 Sunday routes are similar to Saturday routes, running once an hour.
 Sunday schedules run from 5:45 am – 9:00 pm, concluding with the final bus arriving at the Downtown Transit Center.
 Route 16 – Southland Drive is not considered a mainline bus, but still leaves from the Downtown Transit Center throughout the day (6:20 am – 7:00 pm once every 70 minutes).

 Route 14 – UK Blue and White and Route 15 – Red Mile are circular routes that serve the UK Community and have the same fare as all other buses in Lextran.
 However, Lextran and the University of Kentucky partner to provide the Free City Transit program.
 Free City Transit allows all UK students, faculty, staff, and retirees to ride any Lextran route for free, simply by showing their valid Wildcard ID.
 UK passengers must present their Wildcard ID each time they board.
 The program is available year-round, but some routes run on an abbreviated schedule or not at all during summer months and holidays.

 Route 17 – Northside Connector and Route 18 – Centre Parkway Connector are connecting routes which service areas not normally served by mainlines.
 Only Route 18 – Centre Parkway Connector provides service outside of peak hours and on Saturdays.

-Lextran Fleet
+Fleet

+Average Daily Weekday Ridership by Route

+These are statistics gathered from Lextran's Automatic People Counter during the Fall 2019 Bid Period.